openedx/credentials/docs/sharing/verifiable_credentials/quickstart.rst

 3. Issuer credentials setup
 ---------------------------

 Use the generated credentials to replace the stub values in the auto-created Issuance Configuration.

-Enter Credentials Administration interface and find "VERIFIABLE CREDENTIALS" section (``/admin/verifiable_credentials/issuanceconfiguration/``).
+Open the Credentials Administration interface and find the "VERIFIABLE CREDENTIALS" section (``/admin/verifiable_credentials/issuanceconfiguration/``).

 .. code::